Everyone’s favorite pan-fried sesame garlic tofu with a sticky glaze. This vegan one-pan wonder is sure to become a staple in your dinner rotation.

 - Soy Sauce: Forms the base of the savory sauce.

-- Maple Syrup: Can substitute with honey.
+- Maple Syrup: Can be substituted with honey.

-How to Make Sesame Garlic Tofu
+How to Make Sesame Garlic Tofu (Step-by-Step Photos)

 Step 1: Prep the Tofu